 Equipment Needed for Making Keto Mayonnaise

 Personally, I prefer a food processor but if you don't have one, you could use a submersion blender.
 Just add all ingredients in a wide enough container and then insert your submersion blender and blend until creamy and smooth.

-- If you’re using a food processor, if there is oil still gathered at the center of the food processor, just use a spatula to mix everything up and give the mayo another few pulses until fully incorporated.
+If you're using a food processor, and there is oil still gathered at the center of the food processor, just use a spatula to mix everything up and give the mayo another few pulses until fully incorporated.